AnonDeveano/AnonDeveano/README.md

 project.
 - :computer: Current Project: Dead Man's Switch.
 Smart Contract: [:white_check_mark:], Front End: [:white_check_mark:]
 - :purple_heart: I’m looking to add value in the Web3 space and converting to Web3 full time would be my dream.
-- :computer: Current Technologies: Solidity, ReactJS, EthersJS, API Keys, Truffle, Ganache, and Git/Github.
+- :computer: Current Technologies: Solidity, ReactJS, EthersJS, API Keys, Truffle/Ganache, OpenZeppelin and Git/Github.
-- 📫 How to reach me: dev_attug@protonmail.com or Twitter at @anon_deveano
+- 📫 How to reach me: dev_attug@protonmail.com or Twitter at @___gutta

 <!---
 AnonDeveano/AnonDeveano is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.